 Here’s a behind the scenes look at our dogs’ mixed feeding combination of homemade and commercial dog foods.
 Breakfast is not a treat, but it is something homemade that our dogs enjoy every day.
-If you’ve ever thought about switching to homemade dog food or mixed feeding (this is what we currently do), we encourage you to look into it further and see whether it might be right for you and your dog.
+If you’ve ever thought about switching to homemade dog food or mixed feeding, we encourage you to look into it further and see whether it might be right for you and your dog.
 Mixed feeding is honestly much simpler and more economical than I thought before we made the transition, and our dogs are wild about breakfast.
 Their general health has also improved with our changes in diet – both bought and homemade.
 Here’s the scoop on our reasons, process, economics, and more.

 Our Food Journey